If you’re starting your own company, be sure to avoid the common mistake of overlooking the licenses and permits you need to run your business.

 There are a few other items, which are not business licenses per se, but are often required:

 - A federal tax identification number.
-Also called an employer identification number or EIN, this acts as a social security number for your business.
+Also called an EIN, this acts as a social security number for your business.
 It is issued by the IRS and required on all federal tax returns filed for your business and is a requirement for payroll tax filings.

 - A state tax identification number.
 Certain states require businesses to have this in addition to the EIN.

-- Doing business as (DBA) filing.
+- DBA.
 This allows a business to operate under a name other than the “official” name.
-Corporations, limited liability companies (LLCs) and other state-formed business entities can file DBAs to do business using a name other than the one included on their state formation documents.
+Corporations, limited liability companies (LLCs), and other state-formed business entities can file DBAs to do business using a name other than the one included on their state formation documents.
 Sole proprietors will need a DBA as well if they are doing business under a name different from that of the owner.

 Determining your business license needs

 To learn which business licenses may be necessary for your particular business, contact the appropriate state and local agencies to determine your requirements and application procedures.
-There are also services that can research license requirements for you and provide the necessary forms and application instructions, including BizFilings' Business License Research Service.
+There are also services that can research license requirements for you and provide the necessary forms and application instructions, including CT Corporation's business license research service

 As a new business owner, complying with all the laws and ordinances governing your type of business and location will get you on a smart path to success.